 If you’re ready to pursue an editing position or looking for more information about proofreader’s responsibilities, these online resources are a great way to get started:

-Copy Edit This! – This is the best way to put your editing skills to the test!
+Copy Edit This! – This is the best way to put your editing skills to the test before embarking on your job search.
 Try this first of at least nine interactive copy editing quizzes created by the New York Times.

-Grammarly – This is a tool that allows online proofreaders to spot grammatical errors on the spot.
+Grammarly – This is a tool that allows homeworking proofreaders to spot grammatical errors on the spot.

 Encyclopedia Brittanica – This is a wonderful online tool (no longer published in book form) for researching practically everything about anything.